The track traverses an expanse of thick bush-clad hill country between Taranaki and the Whanganui River.

 Time: 1 hr

 From the hut, follow the track as it drops abruptly off the Matemateāonga Range and steeply winds down through bush to the banks of the Whanganui River.
+This section of track is under maintenance and care should be taken.
 Just beyond the hut there is a sweeping view over the Whanganui River with the Tongariro peaks lying on the eastern horizon.
 A large sign marks the rendezvous point with the jet boat and the beginning of the river journey to Pipiriki.

 An emergency phone is available at the Bridge to Nowhere Lodge.

 It is a relatively easy 5 hour walk from Kohi Saddle road end to the top of Mt Humphries (732 m).
 Although not very tall, this peak rises well above the surrounding hill country.
 Spectacular views of Mt Taranaki/Egmont in the west, the Central Plateau volcanoes in the east and the flat topped Mt Hikurangi to the north make this walk worthwhile for all members of the family.
 On your return, stay overnight at Omaru Hut before a leisurely walk back to the road the next day.
 This walk is an excellent opportunity to introduce the younger members of your family to tramping.

 Take a jet boat trip from Pipiriki up the Whanganui River to Mangapurua Landing and walk into the historic Bridge to Nowhere.
 Afterwards jet boat down river to the end of the Matemateāonga Track, walk up the ridge 1 hour 30 minutes to Puketotara Hut, to spend the night in podocarp splendor, with expansive views of the Whanganui River, the bush clad hills of Whanganui National Park and the volcanoes of the Central Plateau.
 The following day return to the river before jet boating back to Pipiriki.